I was recently reading an issue of Maclean’s, a Canadian magazine that covers politics and culture, and a certain name within a column caught my eye.

 Someone had invoked Harry Potter and something within me knew this couldn’t be good.
-Writer Emma Tietel says that if you Google “Common Misconceptions” one of them you’ll find is that Harry Potter did not in fact inspire a generation of young readers to read.
+Writer Emma Tietel says that if you Google “Common Misconceptions” one of them is that Harry Potter did not in fact inspire a generation of young readers to read.

 Although the article is more about freedom of speech than it is about whether or not Harry Potter inspired young readers to pick up books, this was the first time I had heard this argument.